Office: Skaggs Bldg 143 (through the main office)

 Information Regarding Current Graduate Students:

-My current research lab consists of four graduate students: Robert Enoch is a doctoral candidate who is currently working on his dissertation and applying for internship next year.
-Nick Livingston is a third-year graduate student at UM, and Katie Oost is a second-year graduate student.
-Our newest lab member, Hillary Gleason, joined the lab this fall.
+My current research lab consists of four graduate students: Robert Enoch is a doctoral candidate who is on internship for the 2014-2015 academic year.
+Nick Livingston is a fourth-year graduate student at UM, and Katie Oost is a third-year graduate student.
+Hillary Gleason, our newest lab member, is in her second year of the program.
 In the presentation and publication list below, graduate students co-authors and co-presenters are in bold, and undergraduate students in italics.

 Notice to Applicants for the Ph.D.
 Program in Clinical Psychology:

-At this point, I do plan on taking a graduate student for the 2014 admissions cycle.
-Applications are currently under review.
-Please do not hesitate to contact me if you have further questions at email@example.com.
+At this point, I do plan on taking a graduate student for the 2015 admissions cycle.
+Applications will be reviewed shortly after the 12/1/14 due date.
+Please do not hesitate to contact me if you have further questions at firstname.lastname@example.org.

 Field Of Study: